Rhode Island Hospital: Hasbro Children's Hospital

-Hasbro Children's Hospital is the largest of two children's hospitals' in Rhode Island and provides services to the Rhode Island and the southern New England area.
+Hasbro Children's Hospital is the largest of two children's hospitals' in Rhode Island and provides services to the Rhode Island and southern New England.
 The hospital has 63 beds and provides comprehensive pediatric specialties and subspecialties to patients aged 0–21.
 The hospital is affiliated with the Warren Alpert Medical School of Brown University.
 Hasbro Children's also features a Level I Pediatric Trauma Center.

 History

 The hospital was first proposed in 1989 when overcrowding and a lack of modern amenities in the old children's ward became obvious.
 The old pediatric wing was not designed with parents in mind and as a part of the healthcare team therefore parents were not able to comfortably sleep next to their children.
-Alan and Stephen Hassenfeld, the owners of Hasbro, helped start a campaign to raise money for the new hospital.
+Alan and Stephen Hassenfeld, the owners of the Rhode Island-based Hasbro toy company, helped start a campaign to raise money for the new hospital.
 The campaign raised over $23 million in the first 3 years with large contributions from the Hassenfeld family.
 The design of the new hospital was also heavily impacted by the Hassenfelds' down to the color palette, stating that since the hospital would bear their name they wanted a say in the non-medical related design aspects.
 The input helped create a non threatening friendly atmosphere for patients and families.
-The hospital ceremoniously opened on Valentines Day 1994 to great fanfare.
+The hospital ceremoniously opened on Valentine's Day 1994 to great fanfare.